anaellle/CrossSpeciesIC/README.md

 3. `training_human_mouse_Glutamatergic.ipynb`: same as `training_human_mouse.ipynb`, only for *Glutamatergic* cells, use the `saturn_training_Glutamatergic.sh` file to run the training.
 4. `training_human_mouse_Non-Neuronal.ipynb`: same as `training_human_mouse.ipynb`, only for *Non-Neuronal* cells, use the `saturn_training_Non-Neuronal.sh` file to run the training.
 5. `results.ipynb`: visualise the results of the 4 previous integration, PCA and UMAP plots.
+6. `training_human_mouse_fly.ipynb`: create the input file for training SATURN, use the whole human, mouse and fly objects.
+To run the training, use the `saturn_training_hmf.sh` file.
+Did not manage to make it work for now.

 ## Data availability